sindre430/tdt4237-public/README.md

                 cd "c:\xampp\htdocs\tdt4237-public\"
                 composer install

-11. Open XAMPP.
-Start Apache and MySQL.
-Open MySQL -> Admin.
+11. Open XAMPP Control Panel.
+Make sure to start Apache and MySQL.
+Click on "Admin" next to MySQL.
 This should open phpMyAdmin in your web browser.
 Click the tab that says "SQL".
 Copy ALL of the SQL code below and paste it into the text field and execute:

 ```
                 create database inventory;